nilslindemann/Chess_Opening_Tactics_Frequency/README.md

 Attached to this repository are:

-* the CQL scripts used for the search, files with the extension _*.cql_,
+* The CQL scripts used for the search, these are files with the extension _*.cql_.
-* the input game database, _input.pgn_, contained in the *input games.7z* and
+* The input game database, _input.pgn_, it is contained in the *input games.7z*.
-* the used CQL interpreter, the _cql.exe_, version 6.0.5, contained in the *cql interpreter.7z*.
+* The used CQL interpreter, _cql.exe_ (version 6.0.5) contained in the *cql interpreter.7z*.
 If you are on Linux or macOS, replace this binary with a [download from the official CQL website](http://gadycosteff.com/cql/download.html).

 The input database consists of games, where